tammakiiroha/IoT-Replay-Defense-Simulator/README.md

 ## Observations and insights
 - **Robustness to Reordering**: The Rolling Counter mechanism is highly sensitive to packet reordering.
 Even a moderate reordering probability (0.3) causes the legitimate acceptance rate to drop to ~84%.
 In contrast, the Window (W=5) mechanism maintains near-perfect usability (>99.8%) even under severe reordering (0.7).
 - **Window Tuning**: `W=1` acts as a strict counter and fails catastrophically under unstable conditions (27.6% acceptance).
 Increasing the window to `W=3..5` restores usability to ~95% while keeping the attack success rate extremely low (<0.3%).
-- **Security Trade-off**: While the Window mode theoretically opens a small replay window, the experimental results show that in practice (even with 200 runs), the attack success rate remains negligible compared to the massive usability gains.
+- **Security Trade-off**: While the Window mode theoretically opens a small replay window, in this experiment (200 runs), the attack success rate remains negligible compared to the massive usability gains.
-- **Conclusion**: For real-world wireless control systems where packet loss and reordering are common, a Sliding Window mechanism (W=5) provides the best balance between security and user experience.
+- **Conclusion**: For wireless control scenarios where packet loss and reordering are common, under the conditions of this project's simulation, a properly configured Sliding Window mechanism (e.g., W=3-5) shows a good balance between security and user experience.

 ## Contributing